-What a treat for being alone on a Sunday.
-Cole Valley Fair is a neighborhood gathering full of local art, crafts, photographs, delicious food, live music, live performances by young artists, and community organizations sharing information.
+(Community) – What a treat for being alone on a Sunday!
+The Cole Valley Fair is a neighborhood gathering full of local art, crafts, photographs, delicious food, live music, live performances by young artists, and community organizations sharing information.
 It is family focused, but adults feel equally welcomed.
 A few blocks are closed to traffic and open to people on Cole Street, where the fair is located.

 It was great to see my friends from Sabor, a Guatemalan food truck and mobile restaurant, by the son and daughter from Restaurant San Miguel.
 Not far from there, neighbors showed off their vintage cars, and visitors loved looking at them!
 A few local residents said they had to come to the fair first, then go to the Folsom Fair.
 (Like the way we first go to church on Sunday, then on to other activities.)
 I thought those comments were very cute.

-Cole Valley Fair happens every September in quaint, cute, adorable Cole Valley, in San Francisco, California.
+Cole Valley Fair happens every September in this quaint, cute, and adorable Cole Valley in San Francisco, California.

 Content by Lupita Peimbert.